javiervela/llm-information-extraction-workshop/04_cluster_execution/README.md

 **Run your LLM extraction scripts on CESGA FinisTerrae III:**

+- Set up CESGA access and environment.
 - Execute LLM extraction interactively on a GPU node.
 - Submit batch jobs for automated processing.

+> Check the [CESGA FinisTerrae III documentation](https://cesga-docs.gitlab.io/ft3-user-guide/index.html) for more details on cluster usage and job submission.

 ---